barbosa10/Basic-website-HMTL/README.md

 # Basic website HMTL
-Creating a basic website using some os semantic HTML element
+Creating a basic website using some of semantic HTML elements like:
+- header;
+- article;
+- figure;
+- nav;
+- strong;
+- em.